frequently asked questions

 Absolutely!
 We offer Designer For a Day sessions.
 We'll walk your home and give our professional opinions and suggestions of how to update your home.
 Then you take all the notes and spruce up your space!

-We will work with your financial and style preferences to purchase from several retailers and vendors to make your house feel like home.
+We are happy to get your decor started for you to later build off of.
+We work with your financial and style preferences to purchase from several retailers and vendors to make your house feel like home.
 We also love to incorporate family heirlooms, travel relics, and anything else that holds meaning to your family.
+If you're looking for full service furnishings, we are happy to send referrals to our favorite decorators.

 CONSTRUCTION